Skip to footer content

 How to Create PDF Files in .NET Core

 IronPDF is a comprehensive .NET Core PDF library that transforms complex PDF creation into straightforward operations.
-Unlike traditional approaches that require drawing elements manually, IronPDF leverages HTML markup and CSS to generate PDF files that match your exact design requirements.
+Unlike traditional approaches requiring manual element drawing, IronPDF leverages HTML markup and CSS to generate PDF files matching your exact design requirements.
+This approach particularly benefits developers learning best practices who want professional documents without steep learning curves.

-To begin creating PDFs in your .NET Core library project, install the IronPDF NuGet package using Visual Studio's Package Manager Console by running the following command:
+To begin creating PDFs in your .NET Core library project, install the IronPDF NuGet package using Visual Studio's Package Manager Console:

 Install-Package IronPdf

 Let's create a simple PDF document to understand the basics.
-The following example demonstrates generating PDFs with formatted content:
+The following example demonstrates generating PDFs with formatted content using the ChromePdfRenderer class:

 using IronPdf;